-2. No contamination: They assume that nothing has added or removed the parent or daughter atoms over time, like heat and pressure that accelerate the process.
+2. No contamination: They assume that nothing has added or removed the parent or daughter atoms over time, like water or other chemicals sneaking in or washing parts away.

 3. Constant decay rate: They assume the radioactive atoms have always decayed at the same steady rate and haven't sped up or slowed down over millions of years.